 \subsection{Fr{\'e}chet mean}

 Given a metric space $(\mathcal{X}, d)$ and a positive integer $k$, {\it $k$-Fr{\'e}chet mean} introduced in \cite{Frechet1948} is defined for a random variable $X \in \mathcal{X}$ as

 The $k$-Fr{\'e}chet mean generalizes the concept of the mean from Euclidean space to generic metric spaces.
-When $(\mathcal{X}, d)$ is Euclidean, the \(k\)-Fréchet mean coincides with some well-known measures of central tendency: for \( \mathrm{k} = 1 \), it corresponds to the usual median, and for \(k = 2\), it corresponds to the arithmetic mean.
+When $(\mathcal{X}, d)$ is Euclidean, the \(k\)-Fr{\'e}chet mean coincides with some well-known measures of central tendency: for \( \mathrm{k} = 1 \), it corresponds to the usual median, and for \(k = 2\), it corresponds to the arithmetic mean.

 Given observations $X_1, . . . , X_n$ that are i.i.d. copies of $X$, the {\it empirical $k$-Fr{\'e}chet mean} is naturally defined as